-Could a historical bothy in Kinross become the perfect family home?
+Could a 19th-century bothy in Kinross become the perfect family home?

 Houses are usually designed before the land around them, but that wasn’t the case when Iain and Jenny Shillady bought a century-old Scottish bothy (a gardeners’ hut) that came with an established walled garden.